What is video in qualitative research?

 The challenges of traditional and disparate qualitative research

-SLOW → Long time to value while teams or agencies scope, recruit, design, build, execute, analyse & report out on studies.
+Slow: Long time to value while teams or agencies scope, recruit, design, build, execute, analyze & report out on studies.
 It also takes a long time to sift through qualitative data (e.g. video) and turn it into insights at scale.

-EXPENSIVE → Qualitative methods of research can be costly, both when outsourcing to agencies or managing the process in-house.
-Organisations also have to factor in participant management costs (travel, hotels, venues, etc.).
+Expensive: Qualitative methods of research can be costly, both when outsourcing to agencies or managing the process in-house.
+Organizations also have to factor in participant management costs (travel, hotels, venues, etc.).

-SILOED → Data and research tools are outdated, siloed and scattered across teams and vendors, resulting in valuable data loss; no centralised approach to executing studies and incorporating customer/market insights across teams to support multiple initiatives.
+Siloed: Data and research tools are outdated, siloed and scattered across teams and vendors, resulting in valuable data loss; no centralized approach to executing studies and incorporating customer/market insights across teams to support multiple initiatives.
 It also makes it hard to perform meta-analysis (e.g. perform analysis across multiple studies & methods) .

 - Agencies: Services-dependent with either an in-person or digital collection process, usually performed in a moderation style.
 Are slow, expensive, and result in loss of IP.
 Recruitment for interviews and discussion/diary studies can take a couple weeks or more.
 Reporting takes another couple weeks.

 - In-person: Results in loss of efficiency & IP; data can’t be leveraged in concert with quantitative data easily; data can’t be reused.
-Very labor intensive to review and analyse all content.
+Very labor intensive to review and analyze all content.

 - Point solutions: Technology providers for collecting synchronous or asynchronous video feedback.
 Can be either moderated or unprompted.
 Disconnected from other research and teams that could benefit from data and insights.

-- Traditional qualitative studies: Organisations typically depend on traditional studies like, focus groups, personal interviews, phone calls, etc.
+- Traditional qualitative studies: Organizations typically depend on traditional studies like, focus groups, personal interviews, phone calls, etc.

 The reality is that the world has changed: the pandemic, coupled with the emergence of widespread remote and hybrid working, has forced researchers to move their efforts online.

-Consequently, many organisations have turned to video feedback, a cost-effective type of qualitative research that can support existing methods.
+Consequently, many organizations have turned to video feedback, a cost-effective type of qualitative research that can support existing methods.
 And it’s paying massive dividends.

 History of video in qualitative research

-Video in qualitative research is nothing new, and organisations have been using this response-gathering method for years to collect more authentic data from customers at scale.
+Video in qualitative research is nothing new, and organizations have been using this response-gathering method for years to collect more authentic data from customers at scale.

 It’s long been viewed as a medium through which an audiovisual record of everyday events, such as people shopping or students learning, is preserved and later made available for closer scrutiny, replay and analysis.
 In simple terms, video offers a window through which researchers can view more authentic and specific situations, interactions and feedback to uncover deeper and more meaningful insights.